Honglei-Cong/documents/paper-readings/market-design.md

 * Internet of Things (IoT) devices and robots, when combined with a cryptocurrency, can seam- lessly earn, barter or exchange resources with other devices on the same network

+### Conclusion

+Key costs that are effected by blockchain technology:
+* cost of verification
+* cost of networking

+For market, participant need to be able to efficiently verify and audit transaction attributes.

+Distributed ledger technology can be used to bootstrap networks of exchange that do not rely on traditional intermediaries.
+Intermediaries can still add value to transactions by focusing on the market design layer.

+This challenges existing revenue models and incumbents' market power, and opens opportunities for novel approaches to regulation and the provision of public goods, software, identity, exchange platforms and reputation systems.

 # "Market Design for a Blockchain-Based Financial System"